mpi-ncs/openoptics/docs/tutorials/3-flow-table.md

 |     Dst: 1     ||   Send Port: 0  |
 -------------------------------------
 ```
-instructs the switch to forward packets destined for node 1 out of port 0.
+instructs the switch to forward packets destined for node 1 out of port 0,
+whenever the switch receives a packet.

+If this is the only flow table entry on the switch, any packet not destined for node 1 (no match) will be dropped.

 ## Define Flow Table Entries in OpenOptics